 Remember, you are not limited to one therapy or the other.
 You may utilize both services to address the same problem as the different frameworks and methodologies of each profession can complement each other.

-In accordance with the recommendations from the Los Angeles County Department of Public Health, Occupational Therapy Services will offer telephone sessions instead of face-to-face meetings until further notice.
+In accordance with the recommendations from the Los Angeles County Department of Public Health, Occupational Therapy Services will offer sessions via telephone or encrypted Zoom video instead of face-to-face meetings until further notice.

 8:00am - 5:00pm

 - To schedule a telephone appointment, call the front desk at (626) 395-8331 during our normal business hours, 8:00am - 5:00pm PST, Monday - Friday.